94gvr/Confiscate/README.md

 ## Contributions

-We welcome contributions from the open-source community.
+I welcome contributions from the open-source community.
 If you have any ideas, improvements, or would like to collaborate on adding Soundcloud integration or other features, please feel free to submit pull requests or open issues.

 ## Contact